Ashik72/s2member-stripe-integration/readme.txt

 == Installation ==

-1. Upload 's2member-stripe-integration.zip' to the '/wp-content/plugins/' directory
+1. Upload 's2member-stripe-integration.zip' to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. You can view the plugin settings in the 's2Member Stripe' menu .
 4. Visit the stripe.com and create a new account if you don't have one.
-5. Please login and under 'Your Account' you can find 'Account Settings'.
+5. Please, login and you will find 'Account Settings' under 'Your Account'.
 6. Navigate to 'API Keys' tab.
-7. For testing copy and paste the test keys i.e Publishable Key and Secret Key.
-You can use the credit card number 4242 4242 4242 4242 with a future date.
+7. Copy and paste the test keys i.e Publishable Key and Secret Key for testing.
 8. Enter the amount to be charged for the featured job posting.
-9. We can disconnect the plugin from stripe if you dont want to disable it temporarily.
+9. We can disconnect the plugin from stripe if you don't want to disable it temporarily.

 == Frequently Asked Questions ==